Digital & Online Events

 Located at the northern end of the Lizard Peninsula, Helston is tucked away just 12 miles away from the vibrant town of Penzance, and nine miles from beautiful Falmouth.

-As a former stannary and cattle market town, Helston is perhaps best … Read More
+As a former stannary and cattle market town, Helston is perhaps best known for … Read More

 Remote and rugged but warm and welcoming, the stunning Isles of Scilly are famous for their outstanding natural beauty and distinctive cultural heritage.
 The five inhabited islands St Mary’s, Tresco, St Martin’s, Bryher and St Agnes host a … Read More